Bojarajan073/data-version-control/README.md

 Default output format

-The AWS credentials must have sufficient permissions to access the S3 bucket.
+The configured AWS identity must have permission to access the S3 bucket.

-Important: Never commit AWS access keys, secret keys, passwords, or other credentials to GitHub.
+Security: Never commit AWS access keys or secret keys to GitHub.

 7. Commit DVC Metadata to Git